 While once considered a rite of passage, it is now painstakingly clear the being bullied has long lasting negative effects on a child’s mental and physical health.
-Also at risk is their self esteem and ability to learn.
-In order to turn that around and re-instill a sense of security in a child, they need to be able to regain some semblance of control over their life.

 The biggest obstacle in putting a stop to school bullying is a child’s reluctance to report it.
 This can be due to any number of reasons including a lack of confidence that an intervening adult will make a difference.
 The main reason for not reporting a bully is the child’s fear of being retaliated against or becoming known as a tattle tale.

 Despite the efforts of school officials and parents encouraging children to talk about their problems with a school bully, the problem continues to grow.
 So far, the only effective way to get a child to talk has been with a reporting hotline.

 Create Bullying Hotline To Help Students Being Bullied

 A school or even an entire school district can help put a stop to bullying by setting up a toll free vanity number that allows a child to report a bully or bullying incident.
 Most kids carry a cell phone nowadays and can easily use that to call in.

 With a service like DialMyCalls’ bullying hotline, the school can set up a vanity hotline phone number that is easy for a child to remember.
 The child can then call in to this number any time of the day or night and leave a message reporting the incident.
 They regain some control as it is entirely up to them how much information they wish to divulge.
 This goes a long way in preserving self esteem as a distraught child will not feel intimidated by having to talk face to face with adults.

 Reporting School Incidents to the Bullying & Safety Hotline